Lotus Appellate Law | Utah Appellate Attorneys

 Core Appellate Practice Areas

-We handle appeals across a wide range of additional civil and criminal matters.
-Select any area below to learn more about the specific appellate considerations involved.
+Lotus Appellate Law handles civil and criminal appeals across a wide range of practice areas in the Utah Court of Appeals and Utah Supreme Court.
+Select any area below to learn more about the appellate considerations specific to that type of case.

 Medical Malpractice Appeals